akroshko/imagegrid-viewer/README.md

 ## View a single large image

-A example of a large single image is the Antenna Galaxy from https://esahubble.org/images/heic0602a/ with a download link of: https://esahubble.org/media/archives/images/original/heic0602a.tif
+A example of a large single image is one of the Antenna Galaxy from https://esahubble.org/images/heic0602a/ with a download link of:

+https://esahubble.org/media/archives/images/original/heic0602a.tif

 Put the image `heic0602a.tif` into the same directory as